openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 1. The Instructor Dashboard > Open Responses.
 In the responses table, ORAs with staff steps show a “View and grade responses” link which directs to the new experience.

-fig: Instructor Dashboard → Open Response Table  with new column linking to ESG for ORAs with Staff Grading steps.

 2. The Unit > ORA > Grade Available Responses button links to the new grading experience.

-fig: An ORA with a Staff Grading step, with the “Grade Available Responses” button highlighted.

 ..
 Note:: Although the new staff grading experience replaces the old “Staff Assessment”
     workflows, grades can still be viewed, canceled, and overridden from the "Manage